-The Skyros Quartet brings a bright and inventive style to the performance stage.
-Passionate about the education of future generations of musicians, Skyros has partnered with Chamber Music Madness to direct its student programs.
-In addition, Skyros musicians offer private lessons and perform as principal players in the Seattle Collaborative Orchestra.
+Chamber Music Madness Artistic Director The Skyros Quartet, brings a bright and inventive style to the performance stage.
+Passionate about the education of future generations of musicians, Skyros musicians provide coaching for students in schools through the ECCHO program, for the summer student festival, Tuned In!, and for the adult amateur members of the Chamber Music Guild.
+Skyros musicians offer private lessons and perform as principal players in the Seattle Collaborative Orchestra.
 Beyond their work in the Pacific Northwest, Skyros has concertized across the US, Canada, and China.
-Founded in 2010 at the University of Texas at Austin during their Masters studies, Skyros also completed a doctoral quartet residency at the University of Nebraska-Lincoln.
-Skyros released their debut album, INTROSPECTIVE ODYSSEY, to great international acclaim in August 2015.
+Founded in 2010 at the University of Texas at Austin during their Masters studies, Skyros members completed a doctoral quartet residency at the University of Nebraska-Lincoln.
+This dynamic quartet released their debut album, INTROSPECTIVE ODYSSEY, to great international acclaim in August 2015.
 It can be heard on the Navona label of Parma Recordings.

 Sarah Pizzichemi, violinist, received her Doctorate in Musical Performance from the Glen Korff School of Music at the University of Nebraska.
 She has a Bachelors degree in Violin Performance and a Masters degree in Chamber Music Performance from the University of Texas at Austin.
 Sarah was an enthusiastic Chamber Music Madness student in her youth and made her solo violin debut with the Seattle Symphony in 2004.